istaude/ingmarstaude.github.io/aboutme.md

 In Brazil, I did fieldwork in the Pampas region, a once contiguous grassy ecosystem that extended into Uruguay and Argentina.
 I witnessed how rapid conversion of native grasslands to cropland, faulty management in protected areas and a general lack of protection make these highly biodiverse grasslands the biome with the highest conservation risk in Brazil.

 I learned that a central component of our current biodiversity crisis is due to poorly informed decision-making, and that science can play a key role in providing actionable knowledge to address the drivers of biodiversity loss.
-These experiences led me to work at the German Center for Integrative Biodiversity Research that emphasizes interdisciplinary research and works at the science-policy interface.
+These experiences led me to work at the German Centre for Integrative Biodiversity Research that emphasizes interdisciplinary research and works at the science-policy interface.

 In my free time, I play the piano, paint huge canvases and am currently building a boat.